maxorozco213/Notely/README.md

 [*File fragment screenshot*]

 - App allows the user to view any files that are on FireBase storage
+- Files shown are all stored on the cloud
 - User can also pick files on their phone to upload to the cloud

 [*Insert an embedded YouTube video demonstration of the app*]

+[*See http://sviridovserg.com/2017/05/22/embed-youtube-to-markdown/ for how to embed*]

 ---